 Standards of academic freedom and tenure built up by the AAUP over 80 years represent a body of persuasive professional opinion with high levels of organizational endorsement.

-The Bloomington AAUP is active on many fronts.
+the Bloomington AAUP is active on many fronts.

-faculty colleagues and graduat
+faculty colleagues and graduate students who

-believe their academic rights have been violated.
+believe their academic freedom and/or free speech rights have been violated.

-chapters at other IU campuses on issues of common concern.
+We also work with the Indiana conference of the AAUP and with chapters at other IU campuses on issues of common concern.